 Tell your students what you expect of them in the online course.
 A best practice is to provide a ‘Getting Started’ folder with your syllabus, schedule, pertinent documents, and protocol for interactions (Quality Matters, 2014).
 For example, share course requirements for the online environment and address learning values such as the growth mindset versus the fixed mindset.

 Dweck (2009) described those who underestimate their ability to learn as possibly having a fixed mindset, while those who believe that they can learn by establishing attainable goals and applying effort to learn as having a growth mindset.
 Students with a growth mindset want to be corrected; their ego is not tied to learning.
 Conversely, those with a fixed mindset do not pay attention to corrective feedback.
 They believe that learning should not take any effort because it is tied to their intelligence; their ego influences how they learn.
 Students with a fixed mindset may be resistant to active learning.
-See blog post to Focus on the Process to Support the Growth Mindset of Students.
+See the blog post to Focus on the Process to Support the Growth Mindset of Students.

 Make sure students know how to use the learning management system (LMS) prior to high-stakes assignments to reduce anxiety and to reduce the cognitive load for the overall task.
 Here are some useful tasks to help familiarize students with the LMS: